Race Information and Format

 The route is largely flat with locks and bridges as the only inclines, the route includes the famous 'Coseley Tunnel' a 360 metre tunnel,a memorable feature of the scenic course.
 The route features floating drink stations (canal barges) every 3 miles offering runners water and electrolyte.

-The finish line is in the heart of Brindley Place, Birmingham, all finishers will receive a bespoke finishers medal, well stocked goody bag and the option of showers and massages.
-Brindley Place boasts plenty of pubs and bars where you can refuel after the event.
+The finish line is in the heart of Brindley Place, Birmingham, all finishers will receive a bespoke finishers medal, well stocked goody bag.
+Brindley Place boasts plenty of pubs and bars where you can refuel after the event and spend some time cheering in finishers.

 Parking and Transport